flenniken/statictea/docs/unicodes.md

 * [validateUtf8String](#validateutf8string) &mdash; Return the position of the first invalid utf-8 byte in the string else return -1.
 * [utf8CharString](#utf8charstring) &mdash; Get the unicode character at pos.
 * [firstInvalidUtf8](#firstinvalidutf8) &mdash; Return the position of the first invalid utf-8 byte in the string if any.
+* [parseHexUnicode16](#parsehexunicode16) &mdash; Return the unicode number given a 4 character unicode escape string like u1234.
+* [parseHexUnicode](#parsehexunicode) &mdash; Return the unicode number given a 4 or 8 character unicode escape string like u1234 or u1234u1234 and advance the pos.
+* [parseHexUnicodeToString](#parsehexunicodetostring) &mdash; Return the unicode string given a 4 or 8 character unicode escape string like u1234 or u1234u1234 and advance the pos.

 # cmpString